Karczel/Trend-of-Currency/README.md

 Ui to see similarity in currency trend to see connections between each currency

+How to run:
+Go to Project directory
+Install all requirements in requirements.txt: pip install -r requirements.txt

+run app.py in your Python virtual environment: python3 app.py

 Dataset: Foreign Exchange Rates 2000-2019

 Link: https://www.kaggle.com/datasets/brunotly/foreign-exchange-rates-per-dollar-20002019